-Faculty and staff members are attentive to the individual needs of their students and help them complete the best work possible.
-Their course rigor ensures an academic approach to music with the ability to transition that knowledge into a daily working knowledge to be applied and to be used in live performances.
-The program work covers differing fields related to music in a way to give the students a fully fleshed out perspective of music and the ability to carry out their degree in a meaningful way.
+EIU faculty and staff members are attentive to the individual needs of their students and help them complete the best work possible.
+The course rigor ensures an academic approach to music with the ability to transition that knowledge into daily working knowledge.
+The online music degree curriculum covers differing fields related to music in a way to give the students a fully fleshed-out perspective of music and the ability to carry out their degree in a meaningful way.

 You can find additional information on Eastern Illinois University here.

 Kent State University is ranked in the Top 100 of Best Graduate Education Schools, so it’s no surprise this school made our ranking.
 Kent State University encourages a flexible mentality which they establish from the day of application.
 You can study completely online, and you don’t need to provide GRE scores to audition to apply.
 There are even timelines in which you can graduate in less than two years.